FAQ about companies’ reporting

 • Reporting by stores specialised in the sale of medical devices must include information on doctors who have had a relationship with the store concerned in the past calendar year.

 Yes, this is considered a relationship whether or not the healthcare professional receives payment for the specialist services provided.
-If a proprietary pharmacist, doctor, nurse (only medical device companies) or dentist carries out work for a pharmaceutical or medical device company, it will be considered a relationship.
+If a proprietary pharmacist, doctor, midwive, nurse, or dentist carries out work for a pharmaceutical or medical device company, it will be considered a relationship.
 The company must report the relationship to the Danish Medicines Agency whether or not any payment is made.

 The same applies to stores specialised in the sale of medical devices that have relationships with doctors.

-No, if your company pays the expenses of a specialist or healthcare professional participating in professionally relevant activities abroad (congress, symposium, course, conference, supplementary training etc.), it should not be reported to the Danish Medicines Agency.
+Yes, if your company pays the expenses of a specialist or healthcare professional participating in professionally relevant activities abroad (congress, symposium, course, conference, supplementary training etc.), it should be reported to the Danish Medicines Agency.

 Companies only have a duty to inform when they accept to give financial support to: bioanalysts, veterinarians, pharmacists, pharmacy technicians, midwives, clinical dieticians, doctors, radiographers, nurses, social and healthcare assistants, dentists, veterinary nurses and students within these professions.
 Moreover, certain specialists are covered by the rules, read more in section 2